Adding or Dropping a Course

 Important Considerations about Dropping Courses

-- Withdrawing from a course renders the student ineligible for the Dean’s List for that semester, and for CGS merit scholarships.
+- Withdrawing from a course renders students ineligible for the Dean’s List and Dean’s Circle for that semester, and for CGS merit scholarships.

-- When a student withdraws from a class, he or she must discuss with an academic advisor how it affects the student’s eligibility to continue into the junior year from CGS and graduation from BU.
+- When students withdraw from a class, they must discuss with an academic advisor how it affects their eligibility to continue into the junior year from CGS and graduation from BU.

-- CGS students who withdraw from a course are required to make up the course before continuing into their junior year (in most instances).
+- CGS students who withdraw from a core course may be required to make up the course before continuing into their junior year.

-- Dropped courses may be made up either by overloading or by attending summer school at Boston University or elsewhere—depending on the course.
+- Dropped courses may be made up either by overloading or by attending summer school at Boston University or elsewhere.
 Courses taken outside of BU can satisfy requirements and add to a student’s credits toward graduation (if approved), but they do not contribute to the BU GPA.